palmoanalua/palmoanalua.github.io/volleyball.md

 {: .alert .alert-primary .rounded}

 To clarify how to get your child on a team:
-1. Sign up online between March 22 through March 30
+1. Sign up online between March 9 through March 15
-1. The MAC coordinator will email you a PAL registration form and payment instructions around March 25, 2025
+1. The MAC coordinator will email you a PAL registration form and payment instructions around March 13, 2026
 1. Mail your completed registration form AND payment to the address provided in the email
-1. **We must receive your registration form and payment by April 4, 2025**.
+1. **We must receive your registration form and payment by March 27, 2026**.
 1. Once your registration form and payment have been processed your child will be placed on a team

 * You may be required to show proof of birth date